Styling Guides

 When scalp buildup becomes visible at the hairline, or the style won't hold regardless of refresh techniques, it is time to book again.
 Schedule your blowout at The Look Hair Salon and ask your stylist which home products will best extend your specific hair type's style.

-how long does a professional blowout last?
+How long does a professional blowout last?

-can I wash my hair after a blowout and keep the style?
+Can I wash my hair after a blowout and keep the style?

 Washing removes the blowout entirely.
 Dry shampoo replaces water for three to five days.
 When the scalp genuinely needs cleansing, a new blowout will be needed to restore the style.

-what is the best dry shampoo for blowout maintenance?
+What is the best dry shampoo for blowout maintenance?

-is a silk pillowcase worth it for maintaining a blowout?
+Is a silk pillowcase worth it for maintaining a blowout?

 Yes, especially for blowout maintenance.
-Silk and satin reduce friction that roughens the hair cuticle overnight.
+Silk and satin reduce the friction that roughens the hair cuticle overnight.
 Cotton pillowcases are much coarser at the fiber level, and that friction introduces frizz by morning.
 Most people notice a real difference within the first few nights.

-can I work out and still preserve my blowout?
+Can I work out and still preserve my blowout?

 Yes, with some planning.
 Pin hair up during the workout to reduce sweat at the scalp.
 Use a travel-size dry shampoo immediately after to absorb moisture before it settles.
 Avoid putting hair down while it is still damp from sweat.